isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Database
 - [LibreOffice Base](www.libreoffice.org) - A FOSS alternative for MS Access.
 [Linux, Mac, Windows]
-- [PGAdmin](http://www.pgadmin.org/) - Aninterface for PostgreSQL databases which is fully cross platform.
+- [PGAdmin](http://www.pgadmin.org/) - An interface for PostgreSQL databases which is fully cross platform.
 I'm not a huge database-user myself, but I'm given to understand that this is a good tool for managing PostgreSQL databases.
 [Linux, Mac, Windows]
 - [Postgres.app](http://postgresapp.com/) - A Mac-specific interface for PostgreSQL, which you might like instead of PGAdmin.
 [Mac]
 - [SQLite](https://www.sqlite.org/) - SQLite is a very widely used Open database format.
 It's used as a database engine by a lot of other FOSS projects, such as GRASS, so it's useful to be familiar with it.
 [Linux, Mac, Windows]